caseyg/hire/index.md

 </div>
 <div class="col sm-col-6 testimonial">
 <div class="px3 py2 bg-green white" markdown="1">
 **Casey developed a website for us that works as good as it looks.
-Back to front, the system is a work of Art!**
+Back to front, the system is a work of art!**

 —Susan Inglett, _Gallerist_
 {:.right-align}